dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 ## 2022-03-26

-- Checked Ehtan's eye sightness
+- Checked Ethan's eye slightness
-- Invited Calton to play with Ethan at home
+- Invited Colton to play with Ethan at home

 - [L3MONSHAPE](#l3monshape)
   - Continued reading of the book Real Time rendering

 ## 2022-03-27